Ross-Byrne/Multi-Threaded-TCP-Client-Server-App/README.md

 Typing cd .. moves the client back a directory on the server unless the client is already in their home 		directory.

 ### cd
 Typing cd followed by the name of a directory that is in your current directory, will move you to that directory.
+Directories with spaces in their name will not be recognised.

 ### mkdir
 Like bash, mkdir followed by the name of the directory you want to create, will create that directory.
+Directories cannot have spaces in their name.

 ### pwd
 Like in bash, pwd prints out your current directory.

 ### get
 Typing get followed by the name of a file eg "file1.txt" or "slides.pdf", will send the file from the server and into client folder that the client is running from.
 Might crash with files bigger then 1GB.
+Files with spaces in their name will not be recognised.

 ### send
 Typing send followed by the name of a file will send the file from the client and place it in the clients current directory on the server.
 Might crash with files bigger then 1GB.
+Files with spaces in their name will not be recognised.

 ### bye
 Typing bye will log the client out and disconnect from the server.
 Server will keep running until manually closed.